 Reporting your child's progress

 Reporting the educational progress of your child is a condition of registration.
-The written report is due each year, in the tenth month of the registration and should include:
+The written report is due each year, in the 10th month of the registration and should include:

 - details of learning experiences

 - the progress towards the achievement of learning goals

 - comparative samples over time to assess your child's educational progress